mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 Once the rancher cluster is ready, we need ingress and storage class to be set for other applications to be installed.

-* Nginx Ingress Controller : used for ingress in rancher cluster.
+* [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/): used for ingress in rancher cluster.

 ```
 cd $K8_ROOT/rancher/rancher-ui